stevenctong/vmax_monitoring/README.md

 ### Sample InfluxDB data set

 'vmaxdb_example.tar.gz' contains a synthetically generated InfluxDB VMAX data set named 'vmaxdb' containing data from 4/12/18 - 5/24/18.
 It is backed up as an InfluxDB 'portable' backup.
-To restore this database to InfluxDB use the following example:
+To restore this database to InfluxDB:

 1. Extract the .tar.gz file to a folder, e.g. vmaxdb_backup, on the InfluxDB server
 2. Run the following command: